zigellsn/StagyBee/INSTALL.md

 Install [Python 3.8](https://www.python.org/) and [gettext](https://www.gnu.org/software/gettext/gettext.html) if necessary.
 Install and configure [Redis](https://redis.io/) if necessary.
+Install and configure [Node.js](https://nodejs.org/) if necessary.
+If you don't want to use the standard SQLite database, you will need something like [PostgreSQL](https://www.postgresql.org/).

 Download and extract [this repository](https://github.com/zigellsn/StagyBee/archive/master.zip) or use
 ``` bash